 Okra is a flowering plant known for its edible seed pods.
-It’s cultivated in warm and tropical climates, such as those in Africa and South Asia.
+It’s cultivated in warm and tropical climates, such as Africa and South Asia.

 Sometimes referred to as “lady’s finger,” okra comes in two colors — red and green.
 Both varieties taste the same, and the red one turns green when cooked.